“Jesus replied to him: ‘Amen, I say to you, today you will be with me in Paradise.'” Luke 23:35-43.

 Let me provide a second example.
 After our recent presidential election, Kent and Mina, friends of mine whose marriage I had performed, told me that they had to calm their eight-year-old son.
 His friends in school were fearful of their parents’ security because of their fragile immigration status.

 In both instances, we cannot wrap our children in Saran Wrap, and it is difficult to shelter children from our own genuine concerns.
 As you know, youngsters are like sponges and can pick up our very adult anxieties.
 Reason enough to be more temperate, and perhaps be a role model for our own civic participation in elections and social causes.

-A dignity that above all looks at these conflicts and challenges with the healing powers of Christ — respecting people their children, and honor their contribution to our country, even in trying times.
+A dignity that, above all, looks at these conflicts and challenges with the healing powers of Christ — respecting people their children and honor their contribution to our country, even in trying times.

-In April of 2015 in his announcement of the Extraordinary Jubilee of Mercy, Pope Francis in “The Face of Mercy,” explains how the Holy Year was a time for Catholics to contemplate just how merciful God has been to us and to understand how we are called to be merciful to others.
+In April of 2015 in his announcement of the Extraordinary Jubilee of Mercy, Pope Francis in “The Face of Mercy,” explains how the Holy Year was a time for Catholics to contemplate just how merciful God has been to us and to understand how we are called to be compassionate to others.

 At the time, Pope Francis wrote:

-“How much I desire that the year to come will be steeped in mercy, so that we can go out to every man and woman — bringing the goodness and tenderness of God.
+“How much I desire that the year to come will be steeped in mercy so that we can go out to every man and woman — bringing the goodness and tenderness of God.
 May the balm of mercy reach everyone, both believers and those far away, as a sign that the Kingdom of God is already present in the world.”